gobridge/organizing/README.md

 ## Ways to reach us (in order of preference)
 - Join us on the #gobridge channel on Gophers Slack (invite: https://gophersinvite.herokuapp.com)

+- Reach out to us on our mailing-list: https://groups.google.com/forum/#!forum/gobridge

 - Reach out to us on our mailing-list: https://groups.google.com/forum/#!members/gobridge

 - Email us at support@golangbridge.org